 Innovation

-Continuous improvement and innovation are key success factors in updating existing or proposing new State or Federal regulations.
-In recent years, for example, program personnel have focused on improving outreach processes to solicit feedback from building industry representatives, engaging compliance improvement professionals in the writing of T24 manuals to improve their accessibility, enhancing data quality and analyses to increase technical rigor in C&S proposals, leveraging data from certified labs (ours and others) to develop data-driven working relationships with manufacturing industry representatives, and expanding our understanding of federal preemption language to improve our responses to industry proposals based on federal legislation.
+Continuous improvement and innovation are key success factors in updating existing or proposing new state or federal regulations.
+In recent years, for example, program personnel have focused on improving outreach processes to solicit feedback from building industry representatives, engaging compliance improvement professionals in the writing of Title 24 Compliance Manuals to improve their accessibility, enhancing data quality and analyses to increase technical rigor in C&S proposals, leveraging data from certified labs (ours and others) to develop data-driven working relationships with manufacturing industry representatives, and expanding our understanding of federal preemption language to improve our responses to industry proposals based on federal legislation.
+In recent years, there has also been an increased focus on energy equity as the C&S Advocacy Program considers regulatory change, including a focus on both procedural and distributional equity.
 Tactical innovations include, but are not limited to:

 Coordination and integration of codes and standards with other energy efficiency programs to maximize energy savings;

 Diverse outreach and coalition-building with industry stakeholders;

+Developing and strengthening relationships with individuals and organizations that represent positions of energy and environmental justice communities;

-Modeling of site-energy savings as well as greenhouse gas abatement potential for all proposals;
+Modeling of site-energy savings as well as GHG abatement potential for all proposals;

 Field studies and metering;